HSalat/pop-dens-elec-clustering-method/README.md

 The project is meant to be used as a single workspace (variables created in one file are called directly from other files).

+Only the content of the repository is described here, for a description of the methods please refer to the article.

 ## Data

 Some of the public and non sensitive data are stored on OSF.
 The rest can only be accessed by requesting permission from Orange/Sonatel.